fnadalin/GBC_SUM159PT_paper/README.md

 $ bash RUN_DRC_TIC_analysis.sh
 ```

+The output is the matrix of mutual clone sharedness across clusters in two distinct experiments, the distribution of cell-cell distances, and the list of clones classified as tumour initiating or drug tolerant.

 ### 8. Whole-exome sequencing data analysis

 Using CNVkit, we obtained the list of predicted copy-number variations (CNV) between treated and untreated conditions.
 A consensus CNV is obtained across multiple replicates, asking that the CNV locus should be shared by > 80%.
 We then compute the read coverage on CNV loci in scATAC-Seq samples: